 The Market Hall – The Metropole Theatre.

-In December 1891 the Abertillery Market Hall, Land and Building Company Limited was registered with their offices at No54 Cwm Street, Abertillery.
-Mr J. R. Webb; Mr J. E. Webb; Mr Jas Yendoll; Mr L. R. Rogers; and Mr Jas Samuel Directors: Mr J. A. Shepard Solicitor; Mr J. T Baker Secretary; Mr W. B. Harrison, Abertillery and Mr Theodore Vachell, Newport a large share-holder.
-The first meeting was held to discuss the Draft Agreement for the sale of the Old Market Hall with all goods and chattels.
+In December 1891 the Abertillery Market Hall, Land and Building Company Limited was registered with their offices at 54 Cwm Street, Abertillery.
+Mr J. R. Webb; Mr J. E. Webb; Mr Jas Yendoll; Mr L. R. Rogers; and Mr Jas Samuel Directors: Mr J. A. Shepard Solicitor; Mr J. T Baker Secretary; Mr W. B. Harrison, Abertillery and Mr Theodore Vachell of Newport a large share-holder.
+The first meeting was held to discuss the draft agreement for the sale of the old Market Hall with all goods and chattels.

-On June 14th 1892 the Market Hall Company had a meeting and they decided to to accept the tender of Mr A. P. Williams to erect a new Market Hall, shops and offices at Market Street, Abertillery at a cost of £3,750.
+On June 14th 1892 the Market Hall Company had a meeting and they decided to accept the tender of Mr A. P. Williams to erect a new Market Hall, Abertillery, with shops and offices at Market Street, Abertillery at a cost of £3,750.
 They stated the work was to commence at once.

-On Monday July 11th 1892 the demolition of the Market Hall began.
-The last public meeting held at the Hall was the demonstration held by the Liberal M.P.
+On Monday July 11th 1892 the demolition of the old Market Hall began.
+The last public meeting held at the old hall was the demonstration held by the Liberal M.P.
 Mr Warmington, he had earlier been booked to speak there and has he attended and gave an oration the builders were outside erecting the scaffold.
 The stall holders were given spaces on near-by land owned by Mr Owen at Commercial Street.

-The Contractor was Mr A. P. Williams, the Architect was Mr Alfred Swash, M.S.A.
+The contractor was Mr A. P. Williams.
+The architect was Mr Alfred Swash, M.S.A.

 On Tuesday 14th March 1893 the annual meeting of the Market Hall Company was chaired by Mr G. B. Hammond; Messrs Jas.
-Samuel (Aberbeeg) and Mr L. R. Rogers were re-elected and Mr W. P. Musitano (Aberbeeg) was re-elected as Auditor.
+Samuel (Aberbeeg) and Mr L. R. Rogers were re-elected and Mr W. P. Musitano (Aberbeeg) was re-elected as auditor.

 The Official Opening of the New Market Hall.

 On the front and side portions on the ground floor were lock-up shops and offices, a balcony for poultry and dairy produce was arranged over the shops.
 The back portion was utilised for a committee room.
-The hall occupying the ground floor, was a spacious room which together with the balcony’s afforded accommodation for about 1,250 persons.
+The hall occupying the ground floor, was a spacious room which together with the balconies afforded accommodation for about 1,250 persons.

 The interior was decorated and the scenery on the stage, painted by Mr Quick, the scenic artist of Cardiff.
-The Hall was provided with heating apparatus on the high pressure principle, supplied by Messrs Hampton, Limited of Abergavenny.
+The hall was provided with heating apparatus on the high pressure principle, supplied by Messrs Hampton, Limited of Abergavenny.
 There were ample provisions for entrances and exits.

 A concert was held on the opening evening, the hall was fully decorated by Messrs Morgan & Francis of the Pontlottyn Shop, Abertillery.
 At 8.00pm the concert was opened by Miss Llewela Davies with a pianoforte solo her reputation was a very high one, being the possessor of eight medals, besides winning 3 scholarships and two exhibitions.
-Songs followed by Mr William Evans; Miss Weasley accompanied by Mr J. Collier on the violin; Miss Mary Thomas; Mr Evan Evans; A Harp solo by Miss Weasley; Miss Florence Armriding; A duet by Messrs W. and E. Evans; Miss Thomas ended the first part…… Second half was began by Miss Llewela Davies with a pianoforte; Miss Florence Armriding; Mr William Evans; Miss Rosa Tilney; Mr E. Evans; A harp solo by Miss Weasley; Miss Mary Thomas: Finally the National Anthem was sung by the quartet on stage.
+Songs followed by Mr William Evans; Miss Weasley accompanied by Mr J. Collier on the violin; Miss Mary Thomas; Mr Evan Evans; A harp solo by Miss Weasley; Miss Florence Armriding; A duet by Messrs W. and E. Evans; Miss Thomas ended the first part…… Second half was began by Miss Llewela Davies with a pianoforte; Miss Florence Armriding; Mr William Evans; Miss Rosa Tilney; Mr E. Evans; A harp solo by Miss Weasley; Miss Mary Thomas: Finally the National Anthem was sung by the quartet on stage.

 The Metropole Opera House and Theatre.

-In 1900 the New Market Hall was officially renamed The Metropole Opera House & Theatre.
-There was a Grand Opening Night held on Monday September 17th 1900, The first performance was the drama “The Gamester Of Metz” a romantic French drama by Mr Charles March.
+In 1900 the new Market Hall was officially renamed The Metropole Opera House & Theatre.
+There was a “Grand Opening Night” held on Monday September 17th 1900, The first performance was the drama “The Gamester Of Metz” a romantic French drama by Mr Charles March.
 Starring Mr Charles March and Miss Marie North.
-The story of a French Sergeant of the 17th Guards, he plays Mr Paul Baldot and (Mr March) is a recognised quick change artiste the stage has known, during the third act he goes through 14 different changes in 50 seconds.
+The story of a French sergeant of the 17th Guards, he played Mr Paul Baldot and (Mr March) was a recognised quick change artiste, the stage has known, during the third act he went through 14 different changes in 50 seconds.

 On October 5th 1925 Mr Fred Karno came to the Metropole for six nights with his special attraction the Fred Karno’s Follies.
-This show was part of his National Touring Campaign which featured a prize – Fred Karno offers £1,000 engagement to the best artist discovered during the campaign.
+This show was part of his “National Touring Campaign” which featured a prize – Fred Karno offered £1,000 engagement to the best artist discovered during the campaign.

-Mr Alfred Prosser Williams.
-A. P. Williams was one of Abertillery’s largest building contractors.
-He was born on 25th March 1849, he re-built St Michaels Church, The Market Hall, The Globe Hotel, The Abertillery Vicarage, Church Street, he built the Co-operative in Church Street, Blaentillery School, Queen Street School, Arael School, along with many other buildings and also re-built the Globe Picture House Blaina.
+Points of Interest – Mr Alfred Prosser Williams.
+A. P. Williams was one of Abertillery’s largest and most well known building contractors.
+He was born on 25th March 1849, he was responsible for rebuilding St Michaels Church, the Market Hall, the Globe Hotel, the Abertillery Vicarage, Church Street, he built the Co-operative in Church Street, Blaentillery School, Queen Street School, Arael School, along with many other buildings and also rebuilt the Globe Picture House at Blaina.

 He was the first person in Abertillery to have a private telephone installed in his residence Gwentland House, Oak Street, Abertillery.
 Upon his retirement he went to live at Herbert Hall, Crickhowell, he later came back to Blaina to supervise building work and whilst doing so lived at “Lismore House” New Bennett St.